|photo by Casey Kelbaugh, New York Times|

 |Photo by Casey Kelbaugh, New York Times|

-Don't bother looking for any crass illustration or commercial art at Art Basel Miami, jocko.
+Don't bother looking for any crass illustration art at Art Basel Miami, Jocko.
 This was 100% fine art, in all its finery.
 The New York Times described it as "a holy gathering on the annual pilgrimage route of the super rich."
 The number of private jets arriving at the local airport rivaled those of the Super Bowl, and a "line of quarter million dollar cars [was] idling while their owners waited for a parking valet."

 You cannot attract such an audience of billionaires, socialites, celebrities and arrivistes with mere commercial art.
 They would recoil at the notion of art commissioned for functional purposes.
 Instead, such buyers must be flattered into believing they are purchasing something spiritual which demonstrates their sensitivity and perceptivity.

 For example, in the panel convened to discuss The Future of Artistic Practice, the moderator began with a common theme: